 About the Program

 We have held a NIH T32 training program in Adult/Pediatrics Rheumatology since 1975.
-The goal of our combined adult and pediatric training program is to provide MD and PhD postdoctoral fellows high quality basic or clinical science training in rheumatic disease and to equip them to become independent academic researchers.
+The goal of our combined adult and pediatric training program is to provide MD and PhD postdoctoral fellows high quality training in rheumatic disease and to equip them to become independent academic researchers.

 Our program provides the trainee with an optimal academic environment to promote a spirit of enquiry.
 We provide trainees with mentors who facilitate scientific investigation through state of the art methodology and serve as role models.
 In addition, we facilitate the transition into investigator mode so as to develop as a physician-scientist (clinical or basic) or PhD investigator capable of successfully competing for independent research support.